Panj Pyare: Unique identity

 By being identifiable, no Sikh could ever hide behind cowardice again.

 Political tyranny and brutality by Islamic Rulers of the day was not the only circumstance that was lowering people's morale.
 Discriminatory class distinctions (the Indian "caste" system) were responsible for the people's sense of degradation.
 The Guru wanted to eliminate the anomalies caused by the caste system.
 The constitution of the Panj Pyare was the living example of his dream: both the high and low castes were amalgamated into one.
-Among the original Panj Pyare, there was one Khatri, shopkeeper; one jat, farmer one Chhimba, calico printer/tailor; one jheemar, one kumhar, water-carrier; and one Nai, a barber.
+Among the original Panj Pyare, there was one Khatri, shopkeeper; one jat, farmer one Chhimba, calico printer/tailor; one jheewar, one kumhar, water-carrier; and one Nai, a barber.
 Further the five were from distant regions - lahore, Uttar Pradesh, Gujarat and Karnataka odisha..
 He gave the surname of Singh (Lion) to every Sikh and also took the name for himself.
 From Gobind Rai he became Guru Gobind Singh.
-He also pronounced that all Sikh women embody royalty, and gave them the surname Kaur (Princess).
+Although he never pronounced that all Sikh women be given the surname Kaur (Princess), it became a custom in the early 20th century and used to this day.
+Early texts suggest the surname Devi be used, which is consistent with the post-Khalsa hukamnamas of Mata Sahib Devi where she is named as such.
 With the distinct Khalsa identity and consciousness of purity Guru Gobind Singh gave all Sikhs the opportunity to live lives of courage, sacrifice, and equality.

 The birth of the Khalsa is celebrated by Sikhs every Baisakhi Day on April 13.
 Baisakhi 1999 marks the 300th anniversary of Guru Gobind Singh's gift of Panth Khalsa to all Sikhs everywhere.

+Panj Mukte

+After the first five initiates into the Khalsa order, the next five (out of a total of ten) were termed the Panj Mukte ('five martyrs') and are named as follows: